joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 a Om Next **query expression** is a vector that enumerates the desired state reads and state mutations.

-For example to getting a todo list might look something like the
+For example getting a todo list might look something like the
 following:

 ```clj